MichalZdanuk/APISyncWithQueueExample/README.md

 Simple project for skills self improvement purposes: **.NET API with RabbitMQ Messaging** project! 🎉

-This project consists of two small .NET APIs designed to demonstrate message publishing and consumption using RabbitMQ.
-The primary goal is to learn the basics of configuring message queues and enabling communication between systems.
+This project consists of two small .NET APIs (written in Clean Architecture) designed to demonstrate message publishing and consumption using RabbitMQ.
+The primary goal is to learn the basics of configuring message queues and enabling communication between systems manually, without help of external packages like MassTransit or Wolverine.

 ## 🚀 Overview